taataa/tapspace/docs/api/v2/index.md

   - target, alias targets
     - a [Point](#tapspacegeometrypoint) or an array of [Point](#tapspacegeometrypoint)s.
 The length must match the sources.
 Alias: target.
   - *estimator*
+    - a string.
+Optional, default 'TSR'.
-    - string.
-The estimator type restricts the ways the plane is allowed to move during the operation.
+    - The estimator type restricts the ways the plane is allowed to move during the operation.
 For details on the estimator types, see [nudged.estimate](https://github.com/axelpale/nudged/).
       - 'TSR': allow translation, scaling, and rotation.
 The default.
       - 'SR': allow scaling and rotation around the pivot point.
       - 'TR': allow translation and rotation but no scaling.